 , also known as "violet", "lavender/lilac" or "amethyst" (depending on the shade) are very, very rare in real life, and in fiction generally mean that a character is very special, rare, unique, and/or somehow possessed of strange or mysterious talents or heritage.
 These connotations mean that it's mostly possessed by characters that are either key to the plot, or need to stand out from the background.
 It is also a popular Mary Sue

 eye color for the same reasons.

 Albinos in fiction are also likely to have these, though being albino is generally special in its own way as the condition is quite rare.
+They are possible in real life in people with pigmentation deficiencies—the lack of pigment in the irises creates a translucent blue color through which the underlying blood vessels are visible; the combination of the blue eyes with the red blood creates a purplish tint to the iris.
 Due to their rarity in real life, purple eyes are a type of Technicolor Eyes

 Compare Graceful Ladies Like Purple

 , Purple Is Powerful

 , Supernatural Is Purple